tdwg/bdq/tg2/_review/index.md

 ### 1.7 Referring to Terms (normative)

 In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., 'https://rs.tdwg.org/bdqffdq/terms' for `bdqffdq:`) MUST be provided.
 In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
 You will find all of these methods of referring to BDQ-related terms throughout the BDQ documentation.

+### 1.8 Notation Conventions (non-normative)

+Throughout these descriptive documents, terms and phrases styled as inline code (e.g., `Validation`, `Information Element`, `Data Quality Need`) refer explicitly to classes, properties, or named individuals defined in the BDQ ontology bdqffdq: by their labels or by their term local name (e.g. `InformationElement').
+Pluralized forms (e.g., `Data Quality Reports`) refer to multiple instances of the class.
+When a word that is also a bdqffdq class name is not styled in this way, it should be interpreted as a general English phrase or concept, not as a specific ontology term (for example, specification is general while `Specification' means `bdqffdq:Specification`, and implementation carries the general meaning while `Implementation' means `bdqffdq:Implementation`).
+This convention is also used for qualified names such as `bdqffdq:InformationElement`, terms from other vocabularies, such as `dwc:countryCode`, and to denote some software artifacts such as `sci_name_qc`.

 ## 2. Parts of the Standard (non-normative)